The P-40M Pilot Watch Inspiration: An Award Winning Warbird Restoration

 Historically Accurate, True To History

-The beauty of the restoration is the great efforts the Tri-State Warbird Museum went to restore the plane as it would have come off the assembly line in Buffalo in 1943.
+The beauty of the restoration is the great effort the Tri-State Warbird Museum put into restoring the plane as it would have come off the assembly line in Buffalo in 1943.
 The museum found an original drop tank, they created the old electric wiring cover in some cases, they recreated so many components parts that are now 80 years old to make every part an exact restoration.

 Painted True To The NZ3119 Airplanes History